jshjohnson/Animate/README.md

 ##Methods
 ####init();
-Initialises event listeners
+Initialises event listeners.
 ####kill();
-Kills event listeners and resets options
+Kills event listeners and resets options.
 ####render();
-Adds/removes animations without the need for event listeners
+Adds/removes animations without the need for event listeners.
-####getAnimatedElements();
-Returns an array of elements that have been animated

 ##Development
 To setup a local environmen: clone this repo, navigate into it's directory in a terminal window and run the following command: